More events TBA! Keep checking this page for new postings!

 You can also subscribe to this page and never miss a posting!

 Memoirs OutLOUD – A Creative Writing Workshop: St George Library Center, 5 Central Ave, SINY 10301.
 On the 1st & 3d Saturday of the month.
-Next workshops at St George Library: Sat, Aug 20th at 10am. (“I needed it” and/or “I couldn’t get rid of it” & “At the beach”).
+Next workshop at St George Library: Saturday, Nov 5th at 10am. (“The fault, dear Brutus, is not in our stars…” – “Lock up your house, go across the track and help somebody else” – “The happiest time of the year”)

 Thanks for arriving promptly as a courtesy to your fellow writers.
 Staten Island OutLOUD welcomes Islanders to this stimulating writing studio, open to all adults.
 If you are an experienced writer, or if you’re just beginning to explore your writing potential, this workshop offers a welcoming & nurturing environment.